-The court achieved a clearance rate of 95.1 per cent ending the year with 376 outstanding cases and having disposed of 520 matters.
-Of the outstanding cases, 24.5 per cent were more than 12 months old (from date of filing), and 9 per cent were more than 24 months old.
+The court achieved a clearance rate of 83.5 per cent ending the year with 472 outstanding cases and having disposed of 456 matters.
+Of the outstanding cases, 28.4 per cent were more than 12 months old (from date of filing), and 10.4 per cent were more than 24 months old.
 Some cases may take this long due to their complexity and the number of parties involved in the hearings.

-In Brisbane, where the longer cases are heard, the court ended the year with 314 outstanding cases having disposed of 440 matters, achieving a clearance rate of 96.7 per cent.
-Of the outstanding cases, 24.2 per cent were more than 12 months old and 8.9 per cent were more than 24 months old.
+In Brisbane, where the longer cases are heard, the court ended the year with 408 outstanding cases having disposed of 382 matters, achieving a clearance rate of 81.8 per cent.
+Of the outstanding cases, 27.5 per cent were more than 12 months old and 10 per cent were more than 24 months old.

 The court offers litigants a no-cost ADR service.
 This has been internationally recognised as providing visionary ADR access to justice.
-Approximately 95 per cent of cases are finalised without proceeding to a full hearing.